NileshJarad/android-knowledge-mesh/android/src/main/kotlin/kotlin_fundamentals/basics.md

   ```

 - `lateinit` is used for properties that are initialized later, after the object creation.
 It is mainly used with non-null properties of classes that cannot be initialized in constructors.
-- `lazy` is a function that takes a lambda and returns an instance of Lazy<T> which can be used to access the lazily computed value.
+- `lazy` is a function that takes a lambda and returns an instance of Lazy<T>, which can be used to access the lazily computed value.

     > Remember, lateinit should be used with caution, as accessing an uninitialized lateinit property will throw an exception. lazy is thread-safe by default and will compute the value only once, on the first access, making it suitable for lazy initialization.